MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-pam-deployment-addendum.md

 ## Addendum 1 Setting up the PRIV domain

 After unzipping the compressed file into the $env:SYSTEMDRIVE\PAM folder, edit the PAMDeploymentConfig.xml to provide details of the PRIV forest.
-Please update the DNSName, the NetbiosName, the DC name, the Database/Log Path & Sysvol Path.
+Update the DNSName, the NetbiosName, the DC name, the Database/Log Path & sysvol folder Path.
 Also update the Domain & ForestMode.
-If you are using Windows Server 2016 or later, set the DomainMode & ForestMode to WinThreshold.
+If you are using Windows Server 2016 or later, set the DomainMode & ForestMode to Windows Server 2016 (WinThreshold).

 1. Log in to the PRIV domain DC as Administrator
 2. Run PowerShell as Administrator
 3. cd $env:SYSTEMDRIVE\PAM
 4. import-module .\PAMDeployment.ps1
-5. select menu option 9 (Priv Forest setup)
+5. select menu option 9 (PRIV Forest setup)

 The DC will reboot automatically after completion.
 The directory Services Restore Mode (DSRM) administrator password must match the following criteria: